chudasmat/chudasmat/README.md

 😄 I am <a href="https://solo.to/trishan" target="-blank">Trishan Chudasma</a>

-🌱 I’m currently learning JavaScript on FreeCodeCamp.
+🌱 I’m currently learning Python on FreeCodeCamp.

 🖋 This page contains projects that I have coded in my free time.